ddlcs/ddlcs.github.io/README.md

 ## Introduction
 ![Logo](https://raw.githubusercontent.com/ddlcs/ddlcs.github.io/master/logo.png)

-**Doki Doki Stickers** is an extension that will add girls from the game Doki Doki Literature Club to your browser pages.
+**Doki Doki Stickers** is an app that will add girls from the game Doki Doki Literature Club to your browser pages or windows.

 * Animated.
-* Sync all pages.
+* Sync all pages (browser).
 * Move.
 * Voices.
-* Saved position and girl after close browser.
+* Saved position and girl after close browser and app.

 ## Instruction for Chrome Ext